-Get your daily caffeine dose with a side of fabulous decor.
+Get your daily caffeine dose with a side of escapism.

 If there’s one thing Manchester does incredibly well, it’s coffee shops you’ll want to sit in for hours, watching the day pass by.
 From the stripped-back, fresh wooden finishes, to botanicals galore – our city has something for every taste.
 Check out our guide to the best places to get coffee in Manchester.